 Details of what is in the initiative's focus are in the 2013 Phase I discussion paper.
 They are broken down according to the initiative's four key areas and include examples.

 If we receive comments on other issues that fall outside the focus, we direct such comments to the appropriate organization that holds responsibility for them.

-The CFIA launched the Food Labelling Modernization initiative in 2013.
-A multi-phase consultation approach was adopted:
+CFIA launched the Food Labelling Modernization initiative in 2013 and engaged with stakeholders through a multi-phase consultation approach:

-- Phase II engagement on options to modernize the food labelling system – 2015
+- Phase II engagement on options to modernize the food labelling system – 2014 to 2015

-To get a balanced understanding of views, the CFIA's consultations to date have included a wide range of stakeholders, including:
+To get a balanced understanding of views, CFIA's consultations have included a wide range of stakeholders, including: